JuliaLang/www.julialang.org/blog/2024/12/this-month-in-julia-world.md

 * The Julia 1.12 [feature freeze is announced](https://discourse.julialang.org/t/julia-1-12-feature-freeze-wednesday-january-8-2025/122902) – January 8th.
 * An informative discussion on the lack of [non-blocking IO in Julia](https://discourse.julialang.org/t/non-blocking-network-io/123344) and what it would take to implement it.
 * Proposal for significant [improvements to Julia’s IO interface](https://discourse.julialang.org/t/upcoming-video-call-improving-base-io/123171).
 Direct [link to the proposal itself](https://hackmd.io/@jakobnissen/SksGljkfkl).
-* A dive into the [details of constraint propagation](https://discourse.julialang.org/t/why-the-compiler-cant-optimize-this-simple-code/122504) and when can the compiler figure those out, with a simple example.
+* A dive into the [details of constant propagation](https://discourse.julialang.org/t/why-the-compiler-cant-optimize-this-simple-code/122504) and when can the compiler figure those out, with a simple example.
 * Yet another insightful discussion on Julia’s type system: [nominal typing vs structural typing/traits](https://discourse.julialang.org/t/why-did-julia-choose-nominal-typing-over-structural-typing-traits/122517).

 In search of contributors and new maintainers (specify novice/moderate/expert and internals/domain background necessary):